UgnisSoftware/react-spreadsheet-import/README.md

 ```

 ## Optional Props

 ### Hooks

 You can transform and validate data with custom hooks.
-There are 3 hooks that have different performance tradeoffs:
+There are hooks after each step:

+- **uploadStepHook** - runs only once after uploading the file.
+- **selectHeaderStepHook** - runs only once after selecting the header row in spreadsheet.
-- **initialHook** - runs only once after column matching.
-Operations that should run once should be done here.
+- **matchColumnsStepHook** - runs only once after column matching.
+Operations on data that are expensive should be done here.

+The last step - validation step has 2 unique hooks that run only in that step with different performance tradeoffs:

 - **tableHook** - runs at the start and on any change.
 Runs on all rows.
 Very expensive, but can change rows that depend on other rows.
 - **rowHook** - runs at the start and on any row change.
 Runs only on the rows changed.
 Fastest, most validations and transformations should be done here.